apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-Creates FlowFiles from files in a directory.
+RUST TEST PROCESSOR: Creates FlowFiles from files in a directory.
 MiNiFi will ignore files for which it doesn't have read permissions.

 ### Properties